Pinky swear

-To make a pinky promise, or pinky swear, is a traditional gesture most commonly practiced amongst children involving the locking of the pinkies of two people to signify that a promise has been made.
+A pinky swear, or pinky promise, is a traditional gesture most commonly practiced amongst children involving the locking of the pinkies of two people to signify that a promise has been made.
 The gesture is taken to signify that the person can break the finger of the one who broke the promise.
 The tradition appears to be a relatively modern invention, possibly as a continuation of older finger traditions.

 Prevalence worldwide

 In North America, it is most common amongst school-aged children or adults and close friends and has existed since at least 1860, when the Dictionary of Americanisms listed the following accompanying promise: